Rollczi/LiteDevelopers-docs/docs/documentation/LiteCommands/features/handler/missing-permission-handler.md

 # Missing Permissions Handler

-LiteCommands includes a feature for handling missing permissions, allowing developers to inform players when they attempt to execute a command without the necessary permissions.
-This functionality enhances security and user experience by providing clear feedback regarding permission requirements.
+LiteCommands provides a feature for handling missing permissions, enabling developers to notify players when they attempt to execute a command without the necessary permissions.
+This enhances security and improves user experience by delivering clear feedback on permission requirements.

-## Overview

-When a player lacks the required permissions to use a command, LiteCommands generates a message that informs them of their lack of permissions.
-This message can include specific permission details, helping players understand what they need to do to gain access.

 ## Example Implementation

-Below is an example of how to implement a missing permissions handler in Java:
+Here's a concise example of how to implement a missing permissions handler in Java:

 ```java
 // ExampleMissingPermissionsHandler.java